Frequently Asked Questions

-Do you host weddings?
+Do you host private events?

-What does R.S. stand for?
+What does R.S. mean?

 R.S. stands for Residual Sugar.
 The higher the percentage, the sweeter the wine.

-What does IBU stand for?
+What does IBU mean?

 IBU stands for International Bitterness Unit.
 It measures the actual bitterness of a beer.